Sue: Who’s Robin Bland?

 Sue: I bet.

-Me: No, this really gave me nightmares.
-I would wake up in the middle of the night screaming my head off.
-My mum threatened to ban Doctor Who completely if I didn’t pull myself together.
-In fact, I wasn’t allowed to see the next story, which traumatised me even more; I had to move to New Zealand in 1979 to see it (but I’m getting ahead of myself).
+Me: I would wake up in the middle of the night screaming my head off.
+Mum threatened to ban Doctor Who if I didn’t pull myself together.
+In fact I wasn’t allowed to see the next story, which traumatised me even more.
+I had to move to New Zealand in 1979 to see that.

-Morbius goes apeshit.
-Condo arrives to save the day.
+Morbius goes apeshit, but Condo arrives to save the day.

 Sue: How long does it take for this guy to die?
 He’s already been shot in the stomach four times.